NIVANorge/Mobius2/docs/mobius2docs/advanced_concepts.md

 ```

 sums up the amount of `water` that comes in along the `downhill` connection to the `soil.water` state variable.
 If (and only if) you have multiple outgoing edges for a graph (if it is given an edge index set), you can also access an `out_flux`, which sums up all outgoing fluxes along all edges from the current node.

+It should also be noted that if a flux is negative, it will still be added (hence causing a reduction) to the `in_flux` of its target even if it is declared as `@bidirectional`.
+Similarly, it will be subtracted (causing an increase) from the `out_flux` of its source (if it exists).

 ### Aggregation weight along connections